We Got Love (Teyana Taylor song)

 "We Got Love" is a song by American singer-songwriter Teyana Taylor released as a single on December 6, 2019.
 A version featuring Lauryn Hill was released on March 13, 2020.

 Background

 "We Got Love" was originally intended for Taylor's second studio album K.T.S.E..
 The track leaked online in June 2018 with a spoken word outro performed by Lauryn Hill.
 "We Got Love" was later intended to be included on Kanye West's ninth studio album Yandhi.
-Taylor and West performed the song as a duet during the season 44 premiere of Saturday Night Live to promote Yandhi; the album failed to ever be released.
-West and Taylor then recorded a music video for "We Got Love" in the TMZ parking lot, but the music video was never released.
+Taylor and West performed the song as a duet during the season 44 premiere of Saturday Night Live to promote the album, which failed to release.
+West and Taylor then recorded a music video for "We Got Love" in the TMZ parking lot, which was never released.

 On December 5, 2019, Taylor announced through Instagram that "We Got Love" would be released on streaming services at midnight.